mark8m/course-docs/docs/course-outline.md

 **Prerequisites:** CMPUT 301.

 **Objectives and Learning Outcomes:** This course aims to provide students with an authentic experience of working with a client as a team member.
+Some clients are non-profit organizations or Universities, while others are startup companies.
 We are partnering with the Community Service-Learning Office to create opportunities for you to work on projects identified by community-based organizations as serving their needs.
 In the process, you will have to apply your knowledge on analyzing requirements, designing, developing, documenting, and testing software, and develop new technical skills working with new programming languages and tools.
 You will also acquire new knowledge on how to work with others, how to interact with clients to elicit their needs and explain how the delivered software meets these needs, how to negotiate task sharing and manage one’s tasks, how to plan and how to mitigate risks.

 **Course Schedule and Assigned Readings:**